atul-2004-dev/Notes-app/README.md

 - **Create Notes:** Users can create new notes easily.
 - **Edit Notes:** Notes can be edited at any time.
 - **Delete Notes:** Users can delete notes when they are no longer needed.
-- **Responsive Design:** The app is responsive and works well on different screen sizes.
+- **Responsive Design:** The app is responsive and works well on different screen size.

 ## Demo